 Before you remove the rose from its nursery pot, water it well 24 hours prior to planting.
 This will help rehydrate the roots, and keep the root structure intact when removed from the pot.
 If you water immediately before planting, the soil can become too moist and the established root structure can break apart.

 Choose a planting site that receives a minimum of six hours of direct sunlight every day and ideally has rich, well-drained soil conditions.
-For good measure you can get a soil test too before planting.

 Dig a hole about three- to four-inches deeper than the pot, and six- to eight inches wider (roughly three inches on each side).
 I don’t recommend placing any synthetic fertilizer or other soil amendments, like bone or blood meal, in the planting hole.